The Education Project

 Eddie and Myrna's main focus has always been the children of Hawaiʻi.
-Eddie’s three teachers, Mary Kawena Pukui, Pilahi Paki, and Sam Lia, instilled in Eddie a lifelong mission to teach children about Hawaiian culture through his music and the life stories and music of others.
-Over the span of more than three decades, the Hawaiian Legacy Foundation has reached more than 500,000 children by providing public and private classrooms across Hawaiʻi with the ten award-winning documentaries, study guides, and school presentations.
+Eddie’s three teachers—Mary Kawena Pukui, Pilahi Paki, and Sam Liʻa—instilled in him a lifelong mission to teach children about Hawaiian culture through his music and the life stories and music of others.
+Over the span of more than three decades, the Hawaiian Legacy Foundation has reached more than 500,000 children by providing public and private classrooms across Hawaiʻi with its ten award-winning documentaries, study guides, and school presentations.

-Today, Myrna Kamae with the help of others is working to continue Eddie’s mission by creating teaching tools that engages educators and students with the documentaries, raw footage, and other materials from the Kamae Archive.
-The goal is to develop guided lesson plans, storybooks, and a songbook for K-12 and post-secondary classrooms and work with educators to integrate it into their lesson plans and curriculum.
+Today, the Hawaiian Legacy Foundation is working to continue Eddie and Myrna's educational mission by creating teaching tools that engages educators and students with the documentaries, raw footage, and other materials from the Kamae archive.
+Our main goal is to create a digital songbook for K-12 and post-secondary classrooms and work with educators to integrate it into their lesson plans and curriculum.

 We hope that the K-12 lesson plans created around the songbook will be multi-disciplinary and will immerse students in a wealth of Hawaiian traditions, cultural practices and wisdom passed on through kūpuna.
-They will be aligned with the DOE Nā Hopena Aʻo (HĀ) Framework to help educators achieve the “Hawaiʻi Promise” in the DOE’s “Five Student Promises by 2030.”
+We want the lesson plans to be aligned with the DOE Nā Hopena Aʻo (HĀ) Framework to help educators achieve the “Hawaiʻi Promise” in the DOE’s “Five Student Promises by 2030.”

 We hope the ten films with study guides, Eddie Kamae Songbook, and teaching program will encourage early literacy and family interaction about Hawaiian music, history, and culture.